Updated: May 29, 2019

 Implications and Consequences

-Anyone who browses your website and runs into any problem accessing your content is able to sue for up to 50,000 NIS!
+Anyone who browses your website and encounters any problem related to website accessibility is able to sue for up to 50,000 NIS!
 Breach of the duty to make necessary adjustments to one’s website is a civil wrong under the Equal Rights of Persons with Disabilities Law, 5758-1998.
-This breach is also actionable by class action lawsuit.
+This breach is also actionable by a class action lawsuit.
 As far as we’ve learned, they don’t even need to necessarily prove that they are disabled.